IT/Admin for Data Science

 Unless you’re doing something very silly, your personal devices aren’t accessible to anyone who isn’t physically touching the device.
 In contrast, most servers are only useful because they’re addressable on a computer network, perhaps even the open internet.

-Making a server accessible to people over the internet makes it useful, but it also introduces risk.
-Many dastardly plans for your personal devices are thwarted because a villain would have to physically steal it to get access.
-For a server, allowing digital access means there are many more potential threats looking to steal data or hijack your computational resources for nefarious ends.
+Putting a server up on the internet makes it useful but also introduces risk.
+Many dastardly plans for your personal devices are thwarted because a villain must physically steal them to get access.
+For a server, allowing digital access invites many more potential threats to steal data or hijack your computational resources for nefarious ends.
 Therefore, you’ve got to be careful about how you’re providing access to the machine.

-Risk aside, there’s a lot of depth to computer networking and just getting it working isn’t trivial.
-You can probably muddle through by following tutorials on the internet, but that’s a great way to end up with connections that suddenly work and no idea what you did right or how you could break it in the future.
+Risk aside, there’s a lot of depth to computer networking, and just getting it working isn’t trivial.
+You can probably muddle through by following online tutorials, but that’s a great way to end up with connections that suddenly work and no idea what you did right or how you could break it in the future.

 The good news is that it’s not magic.
-Chapter 12 is all about how computers find each other across a network.
-Once you understand the basic structure and operations of a computer network, you’ll be able to configure your server’s networking and feel confident that you’ve done it right.
+Chapter 12 discusses how computers find each other across a network.
+Once you understand a computer network’s basic structure and operations, you can configure your server’s networking and feel confident that you’ve done it right.

-By the end of these chapters, you will have solid mental models for all the basic tasks you or any other IT/Admin are going to take on in administering a data science workbench or hosting platform.
+By the end of these chapters, you will have solid mental models for all the basic tasks you or any other IT/Admin will take on in administering a data science workbench or deployment platform.

-In the first section of the book, you created a DevOps-friendly data science project.
-In this section, the labs will focus on actually putting that project into production.
+You created a DevOps-friendly data science project in the book’s first part.
+The labs in this part will focus on putting that project into production.

 You’ll start by standing up a server from a cloud provider, configuring your local command line, and connecting to the server via SSH.
 Once you’ve done that, you’ll learn how to create users on the server and access the server as a particular user.

-At that point, you’ll be ready to transition into data science work.
+You’ll be ready to transition into data science work at that point.
 You’ll add R, Python, RStudio Server, and JupyterHub to your server and get them configured.
-Additionally, you’ll deploy the Shiny App and API you created in the book’s first section onto the server.
+Additionally, you’ll deploy the Shiny App and API you created in the book’s first part onto the server.

-Once the server itself is ready, you’ll need to configure the server’s networking to make it accessible and secure.
+Once the server is ready, you must configure its networking to make it accessible and secure.
 You’ll learn how to open the proper ports, set up a proxy to access multiple services on the same server, configure DNS records so your server is available at a real URL, and activate SSL so it can all be done securely.

-By the time you’ve finished the labs in this section, you’ll be able to use your EC2 instance as a data science workbench and add your penguin mass prediction Shiny App to the Quarto website you created in the book’s first section.
+By the time you’ve finished the labs in this part, you’ll be able to use your EC2 instance as a data science workbench and add your penguin mass prediction Shiny App to the Quarto website you created in the book’s first part.

 For more details on what you’ll do in each chapter, see Appendix C.